duniter/duniter-v2s/docs/api/runtime-events.md

 <details>
 <summary>
 <code>IdtyConfirmed(idty_index, owner_key, name)</code> - 1</summary>
-An identity has been confirmed by its owner [idty_index, owner_key, name]
+An identity has been confirmed by its owner.

 ```rust
 idty_index: T::IdtyIndex